Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Core-Resources.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Overview

-The core capability of this module deploys the foundations of the [conceptual architecture for Azure landing zones][msdocs-alz-architecture], with a focus on the central [resource organization][alz-resourceorg].
+The core capability of this module deploys the foundations of the [conceptual architecture for Azure landing zones][msdocs_alz_architecture], with a focus on the central [resource organization][alz-resourceorg].

 ![Overview of the Azure landing zones core resources][alz_core_overview]